 Students who complete the designated curriculum will receive a certificate of concentration.
-This certificate is intended to signify the student's specialization and interest in this area of law.
-The award of the certificate will be noted on the student's law school transcript and they will receive recognition at their graduation ceremony.
+This certificate is intended to signify the student's specialization and interest in Children's Law.
+The award of the certificate will be noted on the student's law school transcript and they will receive a certificate recognizing their achievement.

-The following courses are in included in the Children's Law certificate curriculum:
+The following courses are in included in the Children's Law Concentration curriculum: